-I am telling you now, this low carb sushi is the answer to all of your dining out woes!
+I am telling you now, this keto sushi is the answer to all of your dining out woes!

 It can be hard to find low carb dinners when eating at restaurants, but I know I still want all my favorite foods!
 Sushi is one of the easier low carb fish recipes – there is almost no prep and it’s great when hosting or as an addition to your cache of low carb lunch ideas.

 This low carb recipes totally customizable and as satisfying and delicious as traditional sushi, plus it’s ready in a snap!

 This scrumptious keto sushi has all of the salty, spicy, fresh flavors we love in sushi, plus:

 - Simple, inexpensive ingredients that are easy to find!

 - Super low carb, and great for eating keto!

 - Ready in 15 minutes!